rishabhkbakshi/codingbat-solutions/README.md

 3. Import the project into eclipse
 4. I didn't add main method => To run the particuler method

-	•	Write main method in the call
+	•	Write main method in the class

-	•	Make the object of the call
+	•	Make the object of the class

 	•	call the method using class object with appropriate parameters